mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 on the cognitive load on any developer trying to understand the system, or most often, both these effects.

 In most cases we focus predominantly on the changes impact on the existing behaviour.
-Sometimes, like when we are carrying out a deliberate 'refactoring' exercise, we focus on the cognitive load of a future developer (possibly our future self).
+Sometimes, like when we are carrying out a deliberate 're-factoring' exercise, we focus on the cognitive load of a future developer (possibly our future self).

-Good development teams do apply a number of disciplines to attempt to keep this future cognitive load to a minimum through peer review, pair programming, the application of programming style guides[^4], etc. Although these disciplines are incredibly useful they are predicated on something I frequently find is missing, a shared understanding of the architecture, it's principles, approaches and tradeoffs.
-All too often this overall view of the system is either jealously guarded by the 'ivory tower' architecture team (as if it were some arcane power held over the lowly developers) or this overview is fragmented and held in the heads of a number of key individuals but never made explicit or coherrent.
+Good development teams do apply a number of disciplines to attempt to keep this future cognitive load to a minimum through peer review, pair programming, the application of programming style guides[^4], etc. Although these disciplines are incredibly useful they are predicated on something I frequently find is missing, a shared understanding of the architecture, it's principles, approaches and trade offs.
+All too often this overall view of the system is either jealously guarded by the 'ivory tower' architecture team (as if it were some arcane power held over the lowly developers) or this overview is fragmented and held in the heads of a number of key individuals but never made explicit or coherent.

-How often have you been through a code review that focussed on the stylistic patterns to apply to the code rather than a discussion of the design choices and the impact of those choices on existing elements of the system or future changes?
+How often have you been through a code review that focused on the stylistic patterns to apply to the code rather than a discussion of the design choices and the impact of those choices on existing elements of the system or future changes?

 So how do we share a common understanding of the system architecture?
 I'm not going to get into a discussion of design notations, different types of models etc. as there are reams of literature on these subjects.

-In my opinion, the key ingredients are a notation or diagramming approach that has few elements and preferably a key to enable those not familar with the notation to understand it.
+In my opinion, the key ingredients are a notation or diagramming approach that has few elements and preferably a key to enable those not familiar with the notation to understand it.
 Use whatever notation you want as long as it's well understood and unambiguous.

 The real reason for using a notation or diagram of any sort to express systems architecture is to communicate shared